attelabidae/species/pages/about.md

 # {{frontmatter.title}}

-The collaborative site is designed to display the diversity of Attelabidae across the world, featuring specimens curated and digitized at the O’Brien Collection (ASUCOB) at Arizona State University.
+The collaborative site is designed to display the diversity of Attelabidae across the world, featuring specimens curated and digitized at the O’Brien Collection (ASUCOB) and the Hasbrouck Insect Collection (ASUHIC) at Arizona State University.
 Additional curators specialized in different bioregions of the world help maintaining the quality of the catalog.

 ## Contact
 Please contact us via [email] (slee281@asu.edu) for more information.